The Power of Multi-Step Vizing Chains: Preliminaries Notation

 \subsection{Chains and shifts}

-In order to be more formal about how we shift colours between edges, we will briefly recall the chain and shift terminology as it was used by for example Bernshteyn~\cite{BERNSHTEYN}(see~\cite{BERNSHTEYN} for a more in-depth treatment).
+In order to extend a partial edge-colouring, we might have to move between different edge-colourings obtained by re-colouring a subset of the edges.
+In order to describe this process formally, we briefly recall the chain and shift terminology as it was used by for example Bernshteyn~\cite{BERNSHTEYN} (see~\cite{BERNSHTEYN} for a more in-depth treatment).

 Let $e_1, e_2 \in E(G)$ be two adjacent edges in a graph $G$, and let $c$ be a proper partial colouring of $G$.
 Then we can define a colouring $\operatorname{Shift}(c,e_1,e_2)$ by setting: